alterNERDtive/VoiceAttack-profiles/docs/EliteAttack.md

 ### Material Threshold

-Warns you when a monitored material falls below it’s minimum stock level and tells you when you reach your desired level or fill up.
+Warns you when a monitored material falls below its minimum stock level and tells you when you reach your desired level or fill up.

 You will have to set minimum and desired amounts in EDDI’s material monitor